 Who is Rostro de Cristo?
 Rostro de Cristo (Spanish for “Face of Christ”) is a program that inspires a life-long commitment to faith, service, and justice by providing transformative, intercultural experiences of living the Gospel of Christ with those on the margins.
 Founded in 1989 by Fr.
 Jim Ronan, a priest of the Archdiocese of Boston who served in Ecuador with the St. James the Apostle Missionary Society, Rostro de Cristo has over thirty years of experience of inviting young adults from United States to experience of humble faith and service by living in solidarity with those who much of society has forgotten.

 Where does Rostro de Cristo serve?
-Currently we live in a large barrio on the fringes of Guayaquil, Monte Sinaí.
-One of dozens of “informal settlements” in Guayaquil, Monte Sinaí is rapidly growing and due to the influx of migrants from the rural areas of Ecuador who are in search of greater access to education, health care and jobs.
+Currently we live in Quito, which is rapidly growing and home to the influx of migrants from the rural areas of Ecuador who are in search of greater access to education, health care and jobs.
 The community are hampered by chronic, widespread poverty and lack basic needs, such as potable water, proper sanitation, health care, and schools.

 Retreat Group Program: Our volunteers host groups of students from U.S.high schools, colleges and parishes who join the volunteers where they liveand serve and are guided by them.
 During the “retreat” we invite the studentsto reflect on the ways they experience Christ in Ecuador and in their daily lives at home, and to discern God’s call in their lives.
 They see in our volunteers and neighbors a witness to the gospel message and are inspired.
 We host almost 300 students a year.